Trafficbots

 Geography, Wildlife, and Watershed

-Often called the “Ladakh of Uttarakhand,” Nelong Valley is a cold desert marked by low rainfall and limited vegetation.
-Wildlife reported in the region includes:
+Nelong Valley is a cold desert characterized by rocky terrain, sparse vegetation, and low rainfall.
+Wildlife found in the region includes:

 Water shed of Nelong Valley